 Insurance disputes may also be heard before the Controller's Office, which has discretion to adjudicate on matters involving negligent or fraudulent misconduct on the part of public and private entities or individuals trusted with the management of public funds.

-The decisions of the Controller's Office may be challenged through judicial review before the administrative jurisdiction.
+The decisions of the Controller's Office may be challenged through judicial review in the administrative jurisdiction.
 In the event of a successful judicial review, any amounts paid to the Controller's Office will be returned.
 From 2022, Controller's Office decisions will automatically be referred to the Council of State for review.150

 Year in review